 Don’t limit yourself to your own demographics either.
-Talk with friends of all ages and backgrounds to get a wide variety of dropshipping ideas and a wider range of perspectives about what to sell online.
+Talk with friends of all ages and backgrounds to get a wide variety of dropshipping ideas and a wider range of perspectives about what stuff to sell online.

-Look Around You for Additional Ideas About What to Sell Online
+3. Look Around You for Additional Ideas About What to Sell Online

 Are there any products you can’t live without?
 Which products would make your life easier?
-Is there anything that is hard to find in the supermarket or at local shops?
+Is there anything that’s hard to find in the supermarket or at local shops?

-Lots of dropshipping ideas can definitely come to mind while traveling, it’s equally possible to spot them locally in everyday life.
+Lots of dropshipping product ideas can definitely come to mind while traveling, but it’s just as possible to spot them locally in everyday life.
 Start using your daily life as its own databank for product ideas.
 Stay alert and spot opportunities.

-When you’re being active with your ideation you’ll quickly come up with a list of the best dropshipping products for your store.
+When you’re being active with your ideation, you’ll quickly come up with a list of the best dropshipping products for your store.
 So, be observant, carry a notebook, and remember to write everything down.

-Sites to Avoid When Coming Up with Dropshipping Ideas
+Sites to Avoid When Coming Up With Dropshipping Ideas

 Note that your dropshipping ideas list will be ongoing as you continue to draw inspiration and discover new product trends.

-The tricky part is knowing how to figure out what to sell online based on what will also fit with your marketing campaigns, display well on your homepage, and generally make sense within the context of your brand.
+The tricky part is knowing how to figure out what items to sell online based on what will also fit with your marketing campaigns, display well on your homepage, and generally make sense within the context of your brand.

-Use Niche Filters to Generate Dropshipping Ideas
+1. Think Niche to Find Dropshipping Product Ideas